WFU-HPC/deac-docs/source/cluster-faq.rst

 * What if you need more than "baseline" storage?

-	* Research storage amounts may be increased up to 10TB per research group, provided the research group's department total footprint is less than 20TB.
-	* If either of those limits are exceeded, additional storage may be allocated via :ref:`Contribution<sec.sla.su.contributions>`, for up to Five-year terms.
+	* Additional storage may be allocated via :ref:`Contribution<sec.sla.su.contributions>`, for up to Five-year terms.
 	* More detailed information can be found under the :ref:`Storage Quotas<sec.sla.sdm.storage_quotas>` section of our Service Level Agreement.

 * Should I allocate grant or start-up funds to the DEAC Cluster?